-'The overarching aim for English in the national curriculum is to promote high standards of language and literacy by equipping pupils with a strong command of the spoken and written language, and to develop their love of literature through widespread reading for enjoyment.'
+'The overarching aim for English in the national curriculum is to promote high standards of language and

 We believe the exposure of children's literature within the primary school setting is vital as a rich context for learning; not only within English as a subject but to support building a reading culture throughout the school.
 We have recently spent a considerable amount of money making our library area into a more colourful and relaxed space for reading for pleasure and have bought into a scheme called the Literary Tree to place reading at the centre of everything we teach at Stedham.